Stand for Council

 • Council social media accounts will not follow any candidates.
 This may result in your account being unfollowed.

 • Council's social media accounts are not permitted to be used as a communications channel by anyone (candidates or members of the public) for promotion, electioneering or campaigning.
-This also applies to all social media accounts owned by council-controlled organisations.
+This also applies to all social media accounts owned by Council-controlled organisations.

-• Candidates should not post on council's social media channels, nor should they comment on, share or otherwise use council social media channels for electioneering.
+• Candidates should not post on Council's social media channels, nor should they comment on, share or otherwise use council social media channels for electioneering.
 You may not rate, review, check-in or tag the council's social media channels in your own posts or comments.

 • Council's social media accounts are constantly monitored, and any campaign related or electioneering content, (including posts related to nominations and candidacy), will be removed immediately.